I’ve never once thought to myself – “I wish I was a white man”.

 “James, can you teach me ebonics?’

 “James, you’re really smart, you know… for a black kid”

 “James, you speak really well for someone with your skin color”

 “James, there’s nothing about you that is black, you’re really a white man trapped in a black-skinned body”

-there was a time when we could have said we actually were better than this. this isn’t that time. but it could be.
+There was a time when we could have said we actually were better than this.
+This isn’t that time.

 But it could be.